giuliovignati/ptat_subthreshold/README.md

 ---

 ## Project Objectives
-The objective is to design a voltage reference of 500mV using a MOSFET operating in the subthreshold region, with a channel length ranging from 50nm to 300nm.
+The objective is to design a voltage reference of 500mV using MOSFETs operating in the subthreshold region, with a channel length ranging from 50nm to 300nm.
 The design should minimize variations in the output voltage $V_{ref}$ over a temperature range of -20°C to +80°C.

 ## 🔥 PTAT in Subthreshold Region